codeplaysoftware/standards-proposals/default-placeholders/index.md

 even on non-placeholder accessors.
 Calling the function on a null accessor throws `cl::sycl::invalid_object_error`.

+Note that `handler::require` does not attach a handler to an accessor, which means it doesn't change the outcome of `accessor::has_handler`.

 ### Deprecate `is_placeholder`

 The function `accessor::is_placeholder` doesn't make sense anymore,